Master of MusicThe study

 Application and Admission

 - You’d like to develop or broaden yourself as a professional music performer.
-Think of excellence within your specialization, or broad functionality within your profile.
+Think of excellence within your specialisation, or broad functionality within your profile.

-- You have completed or will soon complete a professional musical study course in the Netherlands, or a comparable programme elsewhere
+- You have completed or will soon complete a professional musical education in the Netherlands, or a comparable programme elsewhere.

-During the selection procedure, we decide whether the course suits you.
+During the selection procedure, we decide whether the programme suits you.

 Apply now!